 4.3 Web Applications

-Academic Computing takes into consideration Level A WCAG Guidelines when developing core applications and will consider statements of accessibility when supporting external applications.
-It has been the practice of OCAD University Academic Computing to avoid the use of Adobe Flash for the use of its core applications due to the inherent issues of making Flash web content accessible, though this has been improved in Flash CS4 and Flash Player 10.
+Academic Computing takes into consideration WCAG 2.0 Level A Guidelines when developing core applications and will consider statements of accessibility when supporting external applications.
+It has been the practice of OCAD University Academic Computing to avoid the use of Adobe Flash for the use of its core applications due to the inherent issues with making Flash web content accessible, though this has been improved in Flash CS4 and Flash Player 10.
 Options for descriptive text for video content is currently being explored jointly with Visual Resources.

-5.0 Service Animals and Support Persons
+5.0 Service animals and support persons

 Academic Computing has no specific policies, practices or procedures for support persons or service animals and follows OCAD University’s Accessibility Policy at http://www.ocad.ca/

-6.0 Temporary Service Disruptions
+6.0 Temporary service disruptions